 Oh – and can we talk about the gravy for a sec?
 I’ve made this meal so many times in the Crock Pot, but damn this Instant Pot knows what’s up.
 Just set the pot to saute, add a tablespoon or two of rice flour or arrowroot and stir until BOOM, gravy.
 It happens pretty fast, so you may need to remove the inner pot from the base if you need to remove from heat quickly.

 My new preschooler and my husband couldn’t get enough and actually requested it for dinner the very next day.
 Next time I’ll double the sauce and just make two.
 If the cook time needs adjusting, I will let you know!

-- 2 tsp olive oil (omit for slow cooker)
+- 2 teaspoons olive oil omit for slow cooker

-- 1 T rice or arrowroot flour (can sub thickener of choice)
+- 1 tablespoon rice or arrowroot flour can sub thickener of choice

 - Set Instant Pot to saute.
 When it's displays the word hot, add 2 tsp of olive oil to the bottom of the pan.
 Saute pork tenderloin on all sides until it gets to a nice golden brown, then sprinkle thoroughly with salt and pepper. **If adding the optional potatoes and carrots, place trivet on top of pork, the add carrots and cubed potatoes to the pot.

 - Mix broth, balsamic and honey together and pour over pork (and over veggies if using).
 Place and lock lid on the IP, and set to manual/high pressure for 5 minutes.